 When creating timesheets you will need to:

 - (Optionally) adjust the week (or fortnight) for which the timesheets are to be entered.
 You are able to click on the left or right arrows to jump to a different period end date.
 Alternatively, you can click on the date to bring up a calendar where you can navigate the date you want from the calendar.

-- Select employee's work type.
+- Select employee's work type (custom and award work types are listed separately).
 To find out more about setting employee work types, see Work types.
 If Work Type is not specified, the hours recorded will be assigned to the default pay category for the employee when the timesheets are imported into a pay run.

 - Choose start and end time.
 When entering start and end times, you can simply type 9a and it will recognise it as 9:00am.
 Similarly, for example, 530p will be recognised as 5:30pm.